 Yawn.
 Boring, same old sentences.
 Boring, same old stories.

 Instead, write sentences you can really sink your teeth into – juicy sentences.

-Start each Writer’s Workshop lesson off with a 5-10 minute mini lesson, with all of your kids.
-The sidebars of each Writer’s Workshop unit are lined with mini lesson ideas to choose between.
-For this lesson, you could discuss this quote by Mark Twain that applies to descriptive writing.
+Start each Writer’s Workshop lesson off with a 5-10 minute mini-lesson with all of your kids.
+The sidebars of each Writer’s Workshop unit are lined with mini-lesson ideas to help your kids learn grammar, punctuation rules, and writing skills.
+For this lesson, you could discuss this quote by Mark Twain that applies to descriptive writing: